Back to all blogs

 If you want to continue enjoying spicy food without the discomfort, consider these practical tips:

 2. Reach for Dairy: If you aren't intolerant to it, cow's milk contains casein, which acts like a detergent to strip capsaicin away from your receptors.
+This is the most effective way to "put out the fire."

 3. Use Acid: Lemon, lime, or vinegar can help neutralise the alkaline capsaicin molecule.
+This is why many spicy cuisines include a squeeze of lime at the end.

 4. Slow and Steady: If you want to increase your tolerance, start with very small amounts of mild spices (like paprika or black pepper) and slowly increase the frequency.